GerardDD/Paraulogic_autosolver/README.md

 ## Future Work

-Try to reduce the time that it takes to solve the game, by eliminating conjugated verbs maybe using NLP.
+- Try to reduce the time that it takes to solve the game, by eliminating conjugated verbs maybe using NLP.
+- Look for a better dictionary source

 ## Workflow